zazou21/CV-PROJECT/README.md

 #  Barcode Image Restoration & Decoding

 This project explores multiple signal and image processing techniques to **restore and decode barcodes** that are affected by noise, rotation, disconnection, or distortion.
-It focuses on frequency domain filtering, morphological operations, and intelligent heuristics for evaluating barcode quality — ultimately enabling reliable decoding of noisy barcode images.
+It focuses on frequency domain filtering, morphological operations, and intelligent heuristics for evaluating barcode quality  enabling reliable decoding of noisy barcode images.

 ---